 But Vic didn't take kindly to press articles criticising his Supreme Master and sent Thomas an extremely snide and nasty email which was distributed throughout the premie community.
 It was water off a duck's back to Thomas who went on to write a Walkley Award story about problems in the State Hospital system and will probably never have to write minor stories about small-time gurus like Rawat ever again.

 "Guru goes to ground after security scare" Mr Arlidge said fears for the Maharaji's safety were "real" in the wake of allegations of fraud and other criminal activity and a protest outside the convention compound by former followers John Macgregor and Neville Ackland.
 Ackland on Wednesday staged a failed bid to use his rented truck to batter his way into a convention to denounce the spiritual leader.
-"I am one of hundreds of ex-premies of the Maharaji who came to realise he is nothing more than a fraud and fat cat who is living in the lap of luxury at the expense of his followers," Mr Ackland said.
+"I am one of hundreds of ex-premies of the Maharaji who came to realize he is nothing more than a fraud and fat cat who is living in the lap of luxury at the expense of his followers," Mr Ackland said.
 "It's all about surrender," he said of the Maharaji's teachings.
 "Unfortunately that includes surrendering your money."
-The Maharaji, who has refused to give media interviews for 18 years, was yesterday unavailable for comment. |
+The Maharaji, who has refused to give media interviews for 18 years, was yesterday unavailable for comment.

 Vic Marsh is more than just a gay premie with a chip on his shoulder and a Ph.D.
 He is also a POET and his poetry certainly bears comparison with the poetry of his Master Prem Pal Singh Rawat.
 His poems can only be truly appreciated in all their awfulness when spoken by the author who is also a trained actor.
-Fortunately there is a short Windows Video file of just such a reading available here (it is 35 megabytes).
+Fortunately there is a short Windows Video file of just such a reading available here.
 Enjoy!
 Here are transcripts of three of those poems written in honour of Vic's Master and Beloved, Prem Rawat or Maharaji - the Ultimate Ruler - as he prefers to be called:

 Pilgrimage